siddhi-io/siddhi/docs/season-of-docs-2019.md

 Monitoring the live Siddhi Stream Processor engine is one of the key requirements of the users.
 At present, this requirement is addressed via Prometheus that monitors Siddhi Stream Processor, allowing users to  understand the real live environment and take necessary actions based on the load and the TPS of the system.
-Currently, we need an end to end documentation explaining these monitoring capabilities.
+Currently, we need end to end documentation explaining these monitoring capabilities.

 ### Deliverables